yh-alice-chen/Customers-and-Products-Analysis/README.md

 The analysis is based on a comprehensive dataset from a Dataquest Guided Project: Customers and Products Analysis Using SQL.

 ## Tools Used
-- SQL - For data querying, manipulation, and analysis
+- MySQL - For data querying, manipulation, and analysis
-- Power BI - For visualizing data and uncovering insights through interactive dashboards

 ## Table Overview
 - Customers